 Table 4 displays results for different subsets of union variables, using our preferred set of all individual and firm-level covariates.
-14 Specification (i), including only dummy variables for individual coverage, yields significant but rather small effects with different signs for collective and firm-level contracts.
-While employees subject to a collective contract earn 0.9% less than employees with individual contracts, employees with a firmlevel contract earn 1.9% more.
+Specification (i), including only dummy variables for individual coverage, yields significant but rather small effects with different signs for collective and firm-level contracts.
+While employees subject to a collective contract earn 0.9% less than employees with individual contracts, employees with a firm-level contract earn 1.9% more.
 Results for the shares of covered employees in specification (ii) are different, though.
-Here, both collective and firm-level contracts show a positive and significant effect, which is in line with comparable firm-level studies (Gerlach and Stephan 2005b, Heinbach 2005, Bechtel, Mödinger, and Strotmann 2004).
+Here, both collective and firm-level contracts show a positive and significant effect, which is in line with comparable firm-level studies reviewed in section 3.3.
 An increase in the share of employees in a firm covered by a collective (firm-level) contract by 10 percentage points (pp) is associated with a 0.34% (0.67%) increase in wages.
 Individual coverage and firm-level shares are combined in specification (iii).
 While the share variables have a pronounced positive effect, individual coverage by firm-level or collective agreement shows negative ceteris paribus effects.
 It therefore proves important to distinguish the effects of individual coverage and firm-level shares of covered employees.
 The net effects for a covered individual in a firm with full coverage are negative.